 When I volunteered at VBS we found lots of children had these cute little bracelets on and one of my campers actually made a bracelet for me.
 My 5 year old loved them so we went on a mad hunt to try and figure out how to make them.
 It was ridiculous trying to find the darn kits- none of the craft stores carried them and “rubber band bracelet” didn’t turn up much for me online.

 So finally we found the Rainbow Loom kit and my (now) 6 year old has been making bracelets like crazy.

 If you are interested in getting one of these kits for your child, I have details about what comes in the kit below and then scroll down to the bottom for resources to actually make different patterned bracelets.

 My little girl has been making bracelets like crazy and even took the kit when we went out to dinner.

 She made bracelets for the entire family (including Grandpa and Daddy) and made little matching bracelets for the two of us to wear:

-You can make them thicker, add charms to them, make rings… there are a lot of different ways to use these kits.
-I recommend buying a kit to get started because here is what you will get:
+You can make the bracelets thicker, add charms to them, make rings… there are a lot of different ways to use these kits.
+I do recommend buying a kit to get started because here is what you will get: